Schmidt rank and singularities: Introduction

 (ii) Given a collection of nonempty subsets $I_1,\ldots,I_r\sub [1,d]$ and a collection $(P_{I_1},\ldots,P_{I_r})$, where $P_{I_i}$ is a polylinear form on $\prod_{a\in I_i} V_a$, we denote by $(P_{I_1},\ldots,P_{I_r})\sub V_1^*\ot\ldots\ot V_d^*$ and call this the {\it tensor ideal generated by $P_{I_1},\ldots,P_{I_r}$}, the subspace of polylinear forms of the form

 for some polylinear forms $Q_{J_i}$ on $\prod_{b\in J_i} V_b$ , where $J_i=[1,d]\setminus I_i$. \end{definition}

 The Schmidt rank of a tensor, along with a set of related notions, such as {\it slice rank}, {\it $G$-rank}, {\it analytic rank}, as well as the version of Schmidt rank for homogeneous polynomials also known as {\it strength} (see below), has been a subject of study in many recent works (see \cite{AKZ}, \cite{BBOV1}, \cite{BBOV2}, \cite{Derksen}, \cite{KZ} and references therein).
-The goal of this paper is to establish a precise relation (in the case of an algebraically closed base field $\k$) between this notion and the codimension of the singular locus of the corresponding hypersurface (we also study the similar question for several polynomials of the same degree).
+One of the goals of this paper is to establish a precise relation (in the case of an algebraically closed base field $\k$) between this notion and the codimension of the singular locus of the corresponding hypersurface, thus giving an effective version of Ananyan-Hochster's theorem \cite[Theorem A]{AH}.